+The ancient name of Akrotiri was Kiamon while the Byzantines called it Charaka.
+The seat of Akrotiri municipality was Pythari.
 The earliest history of the local area is related to the founding of the nearby ancient city of Kydonia, one of the most powerful cities of ancient Crete.

 Aptera is a site a kilometer inland from the southern shore of Souda Bay, about 13 kilometers east of Chania in the municipality of Akrotiri.
 It is mentioned (A-pa-ta-wa) in Linear B tablets from the 14th-13th centuries BC.
 With its highly fortunate geographical situation, the city-state was powerful from Minoan through Hellenistic times, when it gradually declined.
 It was destroyed by earthquake during the 7th century.
 By the 12th century, a monastery of St. John Theologos had been built on the site; it continued in operation until 1964.
 The hilltop, about 150 meters above the sea, gives views of Souda Bay and the Akrotiri Peninsula to the north, the Lefka Ori (White Mountains) to the south, and Kalives and the Turkish Itzendin Castle to the east.

 - Three monasteries are found in the hills to the north.
 Agia Triada dates from the 17th century.
 The imposing buildings are visible across the plateau and from planes arriving at the airport and are set in olive and orange groves.